 In January 2010, Douglas Nairne and Alistair Digges decided that they would create a production of Puccini’s La Bohème to be performed in their home towns and at the Edinburgh Festival Fringe.
 After the overwhelming success of their initial performances, they decided to take La Bohème further and toured around Scotland.
 The experience the young cast and audiences shared was very special and following feedback from audience members around the country, expressing their enthusiasm and desire to see more productions, Opera Bohemia was formed.
-Now in its seventh year, Opera Bohemia has added highly successful performances of Donizetti’s Lucia Di Lammermoor, Puccini’s Madame Butterfly and Gianni Schicchi and Tchaikovsky’s Eugene Onegin and Verdi’s La traviata and Bizet’s The Pearl Fishers to its achievements.
+Now in its eighth year, Opera Bohemia has added highly successful performances of Donizetti’s Lucia Di Lammermoor, Puccini’s Madame Butterfly and Gianni Schicchi, Tchaikovsky’s Eugene Onegin and Verdi’s La traviata and Bizet’s The Pearl Fishers to its achievements.

 Opera Bohemia exists as a non-profit making organisation, with three main goals.

 • To produce more operatic performances across Scotland.

 • To create opportunities for professional artists in all areas of opera.

 • To introduce opera to first time opera goers and a younger generation in a dynamic way.

 The cast is gathered together in Glasgow for just over a week before the opening performance.
 The group is comprised of passionate individuals, driven by their love for their art and their enthusiasm to increase the availability of opera to a wider audience.
 They continue to tour their operas to more remote areas of Scotland where the opportunity to experience their modern interpretation of these famous operas, performed by rising operatic stars, has proved hugely popular.

 Opera Bohemia Trustees: Paul Hagan, David McLellan, Stephen Robertson